e11938258/InDMP/README.md

 That's it!

-When creating users, each of them will get a client id, which the InDMP application will use to recognize from which service the request was sent.
+When creating users, each of them will get a client id, which the InDMP service will use to identify the service.

 ### PostgreSQL

-The InDMP application uses the PostgreSQL 10 database system.
-After installation and logging into the system, you have to create a new user with database and grant neccessary provileges.
+The InDMP service uses the PostgreSQL 10 database system.
+After installation and logging into this system, you have to create a new user with database and grant neccessary privileges.
 Therefore, you need to perform the following actions:

 1. Create a new user: